 - contributing to the coordination of government efforts concerning youth policy;

 - cooperating with government authorities, municipalities, county councils and civil society organisations;

 - distributing state grants to civil society organisations.

 In 2021, 28 million euros ( 280 million Swedish kronor) were deposited as a state grant to youth organisations.
 See section 5.6 Supporting youth organisations for more information.

 In 2018, MUCF was tasked with distributing a one-time grant to municipalities for supporting open leisure activities.
 Good working methods when promoting young people’s development to democratic citizenship and preventing risk behaviour and social exclusion were the main goals.
 The final report from 2019 shows that a total of 248 out of 290 municipalities chose to request the grant, of which 240 have used the whole or at least a part of the grant.
 The report shows that, with the help of the grant, new target groups had been reached and methods and activities had been developed to include groups that previously had not participated in open leisure activities.

 In 2019, The Swedish ESF Council has granted an application for young people in mobility where the Swedish Association of Local Authorities and Regions, SKR, is the project owner and the Swedish Agency for Youth and Civil Society is a national actor.
-The project is called "MOVES - Mobility Offering Valuable Experience for Swedish Youth" and runs from December 1, 2019 - June 30, 2022.
-The project is aimed at making it possible for small groups of young people who neither work nor study to together do international internships within the EU.
-The aim is that young in neet-situation can enter or approach work or education and strengthen their self-confidence, motivation and ability to act.
+The project is called "MOVES - Mobility Offering Valuable Experience for Swedish Youth" and runs from 1 December 2019 – 30 June 30 2022.
+The project is aimed at making it possible for small groups of young people who neither work nor study to do international internships together within the EU.
+The aim is that young in NEET-situation can enter or approach work or education and strengthen their self-confidence, motivation and ability to act.